 How to improve SEO within web design.
 From wireframes to launches & copy to categoriesSEO features are rarely the most important element of a web design.
 Frontend web developers tend to receive basic Search Engine Optimisation (SEO) design features from either templates, themes, the CMS, or additional plugins.
 SEO within web design is often therefore like roulette!

-This Design SEO playbook from Matt is based on ten years worth of SEO web design experience.
+This Design SEO playbook, from Matt - is based on ten years worth of SEO web design experience.
 It's a chance to update web designers that are in a position where they need to advance their design SEO techniques - whatever the journey or landing page.
-Hopefully this playbook also works towards inspiring more SEOs themselves to push the boundaries of what SEO they recommend (tastefully!) within an ultra design focused web development processes.
+Hopefully this playbook also works towards inspiring more SEOs themselves to push the boundaries of what SEO they can recommend (tastefully!) within an ultra design focused web development process.
 Here's what's contained:

 - General SEO Ranking Factors ▾